Our Large Family Homeschool Mom Blog

 And we don’t do it the “right” way.
 We don’t parent the right way.
 Just ask our parents.
 Or friends.
 Or kids in 20 years!
 We don’t interact with each other the right way.
 We don’t have the right balance of life and work, or reward and punishment, or spending and saving, or anything.
 We also don’t believe there is a right way.
 There are almost definitely wrong ways (don’t shake your babies…I’ve seen billboards about that!?!
-Are there really people shaking babies!?!
-I’m definitely in favor of keeping those people’s genes from carrying on, but there’s got to be a way to take care of that before the fact…?), but labels are for soup cans, and labeling one way “the” right way is a waste.
+Are there really people shaking babies!?!), but labels are for soup cans, and labeling one way “the” right way is a waste.

 What we can do is try out a bunch of stuff, minimize the damage we do to each other and our kids, and keep the stuff that seems to give us the biggest return for the investment.
 Oh – and encourage and inspire others.
 Wendy says I’m supposed to say “encourage and inspire others.”
 I guess that’s why we’re here: to make you feel normal, and like you’ve got a good shot at this life thing.
 Or at least we can be a severe warning to you of what life can be like if you live it like us!
 So we’re bloggers now.
 I guess.
 Or vloggers?
 We’re I-own-a-computer-and-made-a-place-to-dump-my-thoughts-ers.